emxsys/worldwind-web-app-tutorial/docs/index.md

 });
 ```

 At this stage you have a functioning prototype of the web app.

-Following are
+<script async src="//jsfiddle.net/emxsys/wun3zg0c/embed/"></script>

-some explanations of the components used in the HTML.
-If you're not interested
+Following are some explanations of the components used in the HTML.
+If you're not
-you can skip ahead to [Lesson 2](#lesson-2-worldwind-globe).
+interested you can skip ahead to [Lesson 2](#lesson-2-worldwind-globe).

 #### Full Width and Padding
 The `<main/>` element, above, hosts main content of our web app.
 We want the